Barcelona at a Glance

 Working in Barcelona123RF

-Working in Barcelona allows expats to contribute significantly to Spain’s income.
-After all, Barcelona alone generates a quarter of Spain’s GDP.
-The greater Barcelona region boasts a large local market.
-The highly diversified structure of its economy and the weight of its industrial base turn the city into a culturally and industrially vibrant center.
-In 2010, more than 14 million tourists visited the city of Barcelona.
+Barcelona’s economy contributes significantly to Spain’s income by generating a quarter of Spain’s GDP.
+The highly diversified structure of its economy and the weight of its industrial base turn the city into a culturally and industrially vibrant center, even in these times of crisis.

 While you are working in Barcelona, you will quickly realize that the tertiary sector plays an important role within Barcelona’s economy, mostly because it provides most jobs in the city.
-Aside from the tertiary sector, manufacturing is a major industry in Barcelona.
-However, there are other fields which contribute significantly to Barcelona’s economy.
-In this section, we are introducing some of these sectors to expats working in Barcelona.
+However, the manufacturing industry and various other fields also contribute significantly to Barcelona’s economy.
+In this section, we are introducing you to some of these sectors.

 The ICT sector is considered one of the major contributors to Barcelona’s economy.
 The sector combines IT and telecommunication with audiovisual systems which make up new ICT applications.
 The ICT sector is highly productive.
 With over 1,700 companies and 155 research institutes, Catalonia and particularly Barcelona make up a major ICT hub.
 Working in Barcelona’s ICT sector gives you a particular advantage as you benefit from social, commercial, institutional and educational programs in Barcelona.

 Although the biotechnology sector is still developing in Barcelona, it has grown significantly throughout the last five years.
 The pharmaceutical and chemical industries in Catalonia are closely linked to this sector.
-Most of the 204 companies working in Barcelona’s biotechnology sector have settled in the region within the last five years.
-The entire sector has grown by about 30% in recent years.
+Barcelona’s biotechnology has undergone the biggest expansion throughout the last five years and has grown by about 30%.

 Expats, who are curious about the biotechnology sector, have made the right choice working in Barcelona.
 After all, Catalonia is an important location in terms of pharmaceutical development.
-About 50% of pharmaceutical labs, 60% of the production, and 66% of all companies working in this field are located in Catalonia.
-Here, expats who plan on working in Barcelona will also find Spain’s main pharmaceutical companies: Almirall Prodesfarma, Esteve, Ferrer Internacional, and Uriach.
+About 50% of pharmaceutical labs, 60% of the production, and 66% of all companies doing business in this field are located in Catalonia.
+Here, you will also find Spain’s main pharmaceutical companies: Almirall Prodesfarma, Esteve, Ferrer Internacional, and Uriach.

 Catalonia and the greater Barcelona region are among the leading agriculture clusters within Europe.
-The sector accounts for 11.8% of all Spanish companies, 23.4% of operating revenue, and 20.4% of employment.
-Are you curious about working in Barcelona’s agriculture industry?
-You have come to the right place.
-This strategic sector within the Catalan economy makes for 15% of the country’s overall turnover.
+The sector accounts for about 12% of all Spanish companies, 23% of operating revenue, and 20% of employment.
+As a strategic sector within the Catalan economy, agriculture makes for about 15% of the country’s overall turnover.

 Barcelona’s Infrastructure and Work Force

-Barcelona boasts a multicultural workforce, as 13% of its population comes from a country other than Spain.
-Thus, the majority of people working in Barcelona not only speak a language other than Spanish, they also adapt perfectly to the global environment of the city.
+Barcelona boasts a multicultural workforce, with a significant part of the population hailing from a country other than Spain.
+Thus, the majority of people in Barcelona not only speak a language other than Spanish, they also adapt perfectly to the global environment of the city.
 Most expats working in Barcelona are employed in the services sector.
 The abundance of private and public education institutions produce a very well-educated work force.